chanzuckerberg/napari-segmentation-workshop/_sources/onboard/gettingstarted-3.md

 ## Background
 A user may ask why programs such as napari require plugins to accomplish certain functions, or add additional functionality.
 There are many reasons behind this, but two of the most common ones are:

-- By providing a core viewer without plugins pre-installed, it enables the program to enjoy a so-called “light weight” installation, which minimizes the burden on user machines.
-This makes sense when one considers the myriad plugins available over time, a researcher’s need to perhaps on need a few, and the widely varying performance capabilities of user computers.
+- By providing a core viewer without plugins pre-installed, it enables the program to enjoy a so-called “light weight” installation, which minimizes the burden on user machines and keeps the viewer domain-agnostic.
+Therefore, each user can tailor their napari install with plugins that apply to their needs from the myriad of plugins available.

-- Plugins are dependent on associated files that come along with their installation (i.e.: a particular library).
+- Plugins are dependent on associated files that come along with their installation (e.g. a particular library).
 Several plugins may share such dependencies.
 However, it is not uncommon for the version of these dependencies to be different.
 For example, Plugin A may require the newest version of a particular library to be functional, whereby Plugin B may not be compatible with the latest version.
-This can be frustrating for users when too many plugins (and thus too many dependencies) are having to be managed.
-By keeping installed plugins to only those required for a particular users work, it can minimize such issues.
+This can be frustrating for users when too many plugins (and thus too many dependencies) are having to be managed, so we recommend installing napari and plugins for each application in their own virtual environment to avoid incompatibilites with plugins for other applications.

-This is also a good time to remind the reader of why virtual environments can be especially helpful.
-Not only do they keep particular installations contained, one can also create (or delete) many virtual environments, with different installations of plugins, etc… for specific types of analyses.

 Installation of plugins into napari is usually a very straightforward process.
 Please note that there is more than one way to install a plugin (GUI vs. command line, for example).
 We’ll cover the basics of the GUI-based installation, such that prior coding knowledge is not required.